WSANsudo/RAECM/README.md

 # RAECM: Internet-Scale Router Attribute Identification

-**RAECM** (Router Asset Evidence-Centric Multi-agent) is an autonomous framework for Internet-scale IPv6 router attribute identification via an evidence-centric multi-agent approach.
+**RAECM** (Router Asset Evidence-Centric Multi-agent) is an autonomous framework for Internet-scale router attribute identification via an evidence-centric multi-agent approach.
+**The complete code will be open-sourced after passing peer review**

 ## 📦 Overview